 Whilst wildflowers have a longer blooming period than most garden flora, there does come a time when their blooms will begin to die off and it is time to think about mowing your meadow.

-You will need to mow your meadow in autumn when your wildflowers have went to seed head or have set seed – this means the blooms have turned brown and crisp and may begin to fall off, and if you take a peek inside the seed head you should be able to see hundreds of tiny seeds.
-For example, the below shows a photo of a poppy that has went to seed head.
+Practising good wildflower meadow management ensures you get the best results from your wildflowers.
+You will need to mow your meadow in autumn when your wildflowers have gone to seed head or have set seed – this means the blooms have turned brown and crisp and may begin to fall off, and if you take a peek inside the seed head, you should be able to see hundreds of tiny seeds.
+For example, the below shows a photo of a poppy that has gone to seed head.

 Most wildflower meadows sown in spring will begin to go to seed head from August onwards – as soon as you recognise that your wildflowers are beginning to die off, you should aim to mow your meadow.
 Using your mower on the highest setting or a strimmer, cut the meadow down to 7cm in height.
-Leave the clippings for a number of days to encourage the seeds from your wildflowers into the soil to return next year.
-You can give them a bit of extra help by rolling or firming the seed heads into the soil by foot.
+Leave the clippings for several days to encourage the seeds from your wildflowers into the soil to return next year.
+You can help them by rolling or firming the seed heads into the soil by foot.
 After a few days, remove the dead flower casings so as not to add fertility to the area.
-If you enjoyed your meadow but want to try new flora next year, remove the clippings entirely.
+Remove the clippings if you enjoyed your meadow but want to try new flora next year.

-This guide recommends the easiest maintenance routine for homeowners wishing to maintain a wildflower meadow, who have sown their wildflower seeds in spring.
-Cutting more frequently can increase the wildflower diversity in your meadow, and encourage more pollinators – but cutting does need to occur at the correct time for this to work.
+This guide recommends the easiest maintenance routine for homeowners wishing to apply some wildflower meadow management who have sown their wildflower seeds in spring.
+Cutting more frequently can increase the wildflower diversity in your meadow and encourage more pollinators – but cutting does need to occur at the correct time for this to work.
 If you want to learn more about mowing your wildflower meadow for biodiversity, you can read our guide on it here.